 Later on in the project, in response to the unavailability of national level referral agencies due to Covid priorities and restrictions, a set of four films aimed at each commissioning sector were produced in collaboration with the film company Jones Millbank in Bristol, in order to promote the benefits of care farming remotely to relevant decision makers.
-The films focus on the benefits of 'Care farming for mental health and wellbeing' - released January 2021, 'Care farming for social care' - released February 2021, 'Care farming for education' - released in May 2021 and Care Farming for Dementia and Older People - released November 2021.
+The films focus on the benefits of 'Care farming for mental health and wellbeing' - released January 2021, 'Care farming for social care' - released February 2021, 'Care farming for Dementia and Older People - released November 2021.